Cecilia (1790 ship): Career

 The government engaged Cecilia as a transport to support General Sir David Baird's expedition to the Red Sea, which in turn had the objective of supporting General Sir Ralph Abercrombie at the battle of Alexandria.

-The New Oriental Register... for 1802 gives her owner as Lambert, Ross, & Co., and her master as Captain Thomas Thomas.
+The New Oriental Register... for 1802 gave her owner as Lambert, Ross, & Co., and her master as Captain Thomas Thomas.

-Second EIC voyage (1803): Captain Thomas Thomas left Calcutta on 28 November 1802 and passed Saugor on 28 January 1803, bound for England.
-Cecilia reached St Helena on 15 April and arrived at Deptford on 9 June.
+Second EIC voyage (1803): Captain Thomas Thomas left Calcutta on 28 November 1802, and passed Saugor on 28 January 1803, bound for England.
+Cecilia reached St Helena on 15 April, and arrived at Deptford on 9 June.

 Fate

-Cecilia sailed on 5 December 1803 for Bengal, under the command of Captain Carrol.
-On 9 January 1804 she was wrecked at Madeira in a gale, and her third and fourth officers drowned.
+Cecilia sailed on 5 December 1803, for Bengal, under the command of Captain Carrol.
+On 9 January 1804, she was wrecked at Madeira in a gale, and her third and fourth officers drowned.
 She dragged her anchors and became wedged between two rocks.
 When her main mast over on the landward side passengers and crew used it as a bridge.
 During the following night the sea completely destroyed her.